Frequently Asked Questions

 Valuation notice

-If you are unable to locate your eNotice authorization code or have additional eNotice questions, please contact us at 602-506-3406.
-You may also email us at [email protected].
-Be sure to provide the owner’s name and parcel number in the email.
-If the owner’s name is different than the owner record, please indicate the relationship to the property owner.
+If you are unable to locate your eNotice authorization code or have additional questions regarding eNotices, please contact our office at 602-506-3406 or email [email protected].
+When emailing, please include the property owner’s name and parcel number.
+If the sender is not the owner of record, please indicate your relationship to the property owner.

-The notice is not a property tax bill.
-The Maricopa County Treasurer’s Office calculates and mails property tax bills in September.
+Please note that the Notice of Value is not a property tax statement.
+The Maricopa County Treasurer’s Office is responsible for calculating and mailing property tax statements, which are issued in September.

 In most cases, no action is required.
-If you do not agree with your property valuation or if you think that the value of your property is incorrect or it is misclassified, you may appeal.
+However, if you disagree with your property valuation or believe your property has been incorrectly valued or misclassified, you may file an appeal.

-You must file your appeal within 60 days of the notice date.
-Find instructions on how to file an appeal online or on the back of your notice.
+Appeals must be submitted within 60 days or 30 days of the notice date, depending on the property type.
+Instructions for filing an appeal are available online and on the back of your Property Valuation Notice.

-Limitations to the increasing of the LPV occurred in 2012 when voters approved Proposition 117.
-As of 2015, the LPV is used to compute both primary and secondary taxes for the maintenance and operation of school districts, cities, community colleges districts, & counties.
-(A.R.S. § 42-13301).
+Limitations on increases to the LPV were further defined in 2012, when voters approved Proposition 117.
+Beginning in 2015, the LPV has been used to calculate both primary and secondary property taxes for the maintenance and operation of school districts, cities, community college districts, and counties, in accordance with A.R.S. § 42-13301.

-Full cash value is synonymous with market value.
-For assessment purposes, full cash value approximates market value except for possible conditions unique to mass appraisal.
-This value is for the tax year shown at the top of your valuation notice page.
+Full Cash Value (FCV) is synonymous with market value.
+For assessment purposes, FCV represents an estimate of market value, subject to conditions unique to mass appraisal.
+This value applies to the tax year indicated at the top of your Property Valuation Notice.

-The FCV reflects market value, unless other statutory calculations are mandated, and is the appealable value.
-The FCV represents the value of the land and improvements.
-When there is no statutory formula, the FCV is determined using standard appraisal methods and techniques.
+The FCV reflects market value unless a different value is required by statute, and it is the appealable value.
+FCV represents the combined value of the land and any improvements.
+When no statutory formula applies, FCV is determined using standard appraisal methods and techniques.

 Proposition 117 is a voter-approved initiative passed in the 2012 general election (A.R.S. § 42-13301)which limits the increase of the LPV to 5% per year.